Innovative legal educator. Legal writing ninja. Law student study habits expert.

 I care deeply about student learning.
 I have devoted years to becoming an expert on law student study habits and research-based effective study habits, skills, and strategies to better understand how law students study and to maximize law learning.
 I have used and continue to develop innovative and modern teaching methods (including online and distance learning, flipping the classroom, webcasting, etc.) to modernize legal education and to teach today’s students.

-Prior to teaching at DU, I was a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I taught Legal Writing I and Legal Writing II in Seattle U’s Number 1 Legal Writing Program.
+Prior to teaching at DU, I was a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I taught Legal Writing I and Legal Writing II in Seattle U’s Nationally Ranked Legal Writing Program.
 I am a member of the Legal Writing Institute (LWI) as well as a founding member of the Association of Academic Support Educators (AASE).
 I regularly present at and attend conferences focusing on legal writing, law student study habits, academic support, legal skills development, and effective teaching methods.

 My article, Smarter Law Study Habits: An Empirical Analysis of Law Learning Strategies and Relationship with Law GPA establishes a positive correlation between self-testing, retrieval practice, and elaborative strategies and law GPA, as well as a negative correlation between passive strategies like rereading and cramming without self-testing with law GPA.
 My article summarizing empirical research on study skills, habits, and attitudes and how it can be used by legal educators to maximize law school learning, Smarter Law Learning: Using Cognitive Science to Maximize Law Learning, was published in Volume 44 of the Capital University Law Review.